SAP-archive/cloud-mta-ariba-approval-documents/resources/documentation/Setup-Guide.md

 ## Step 6 - Application Configuration in SAP Cloud Platform
-In this step, you will configure your deployed application to communicate with your SAP Ariba procurement sandbox system.
+In this step, you will configure your deployed application to communicate with your SAP Ariba procurement system.
 For more information, refer to [SAP Cloud Platform Create HTTP Destinations](https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/1e110da0ddd8453aaf5aed2485d84f25.html).

 ### Procedure